craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 ### Session 10 - "In Vallaki"

 Our investigation into the Missing Bones continues.
 The Altar-boy, *Yeska*, told someone and will not reveal to whom.
-The Fater of the Church believes the grave-keeper might have something to do with this.
+The Father of the Church believes the grave-keeper might have something to do with this.
+He did, and points us towards the Coffin-maker under oath.

+Brilynn & Klarl meet Szoldar & Yevgeni.
+It seems like they're animal hunters.